February 23, 2021

 - Call Bill Clark Pest Control for rodent and wildlife control and exclusion services if you have issues with the critters that can carry or attract ticks such as mice, rats, or raccoons.

 How Will Bill Clark Pest Control Handle Ticks?

 Bill Clark Pest Control employs licensed technicians and entomologists, so you’ll receive expert and thorough care.
-Our staff will apply advanced treatments to the impacted and vulnerable areas, including the lawn.
+Our staff will apply advanced pest control treatments to the impacted and vulnerable areas, including your lawn.
 Don’t worry; our solutions are federally regulated and safe.
 Ticks won’t survive what we have to dish out to them.
 A free inspection with no obligation awaits you when you call today!

 < Previous Next >